adityakamble12/git-practice/git-readme.txt

 merging or combining your task to master branch from slave branch.

+-> git remote -v

 note: whenever we create a new repository on our local system, by default branch name is master, and on remote repository branch name is main.

 errors solving commands:
-git config --global --add safe.directory /home/ubuntu/git-demo
+git config --global --add safe.directory /home/ubuntu/git-demo  (your path and directory name)

+git config --global user.name "Your Name"

+git config --global user.email you@example.com